Pumpkin Carrot Pecan Bread

 This is the best pumpkin bread you will ever taste.
 The secret is roasting a local pie pumpkin and using sweet local carrots!

 Roasted pie pumpkin is so much better than canned pumpkin

 I usually have nothing against canned pumpkin, but when making this pumpkin bread from scratch, I noticed how much sweeter and more flavorful this pumpkin bread was because I used local pie pumpkin as the base.
 There was no bitterness from the pumpkin, it was just sweet.
-Try some of our pie pumpkins that we have in the store right now.
-If you don't have pumpkin, you could use other winter squash like butternut, buttercup, baby blue hubbard, kabocha, or other local squash.
+Try some of the pie pumpkins that we have in the store right now.
+If you don't have pumpkin, you could use other winter squash like butternut, buttercup, baby blue Hubbard, kabocha, or other local squash.
 If you buy a local squash, you're also helping support our local farms, so what could be better?

 Buy from the bulk section